 Soil

 If you plan on keeping the houseplant in a lower light area, use a porous mix that doesn’t retain too much water.
 Most potting mixes will need to be amended because they contain mostly small, fine particles, so they retain a lot of water and fail to provide enough oxygen for the roots.
 Lack of oxygen leads to roots suffocating and dying of rot.
-Amend the potting mix using approximately one to two parts of perlite or bark to three parts of potting soil.
+Amend the potting mix using 1 part perlite, 1 part bark, and 3 parts potting soil.

 If you plan on keeping your drafon tree in front of a window with bright light, then you can use any tropical mix (like Proven Winners Potting Soil or Mother Earth Groundswell Soil), but it’s still suggested to amend it with perlite or bark.